kanmeugne/kanmeugne.github.io/_posts/modsim/2020-09-18-sfml-cmake-windows.md

 # Now simply link your own targets against gtest, gmock
 {% endhighlight %}

-With *CMakeLists.txt.in* and *CMakeLists.txt*, all we need to do is to call *CMake configuration* and *build* commands at the root of the project folder.
+This is it!
+All you need to do is to call the call the proper cmake commands to configure and build your project.
+Now, this is how I copy the approach to build a little SFML Graphic App.

-## Adaptation to SFML : Hello World app
+### Adaptation to build an SFML app

-We will implement this approach and build a simple *Hello World App* that displays a window.
-Our project folder will match the following tree :
+First, here is the project folder I have been using for the test :

 {% highlight shell %}
 project/